penpot/penpot/docs/00-Getting-Started.md

-The docker compose file contains the essential configuration for getting the application running, and many essential configurations already explained in comments.
+The docker compose file contains the essential configuration for getting the application running, and many essential configurations already explained in the comments.
 All other configuration options are explained in [configuration guide](./05-Configuration-Guide.md).